Eric McAdoo | March 1, 2017

 Geekspeak defines modems as devices that modulate (encode) and demodulate (decode) digital signals so computing devices can send and receive data over the Internet.
-Fortunately, they are easy to set up and rarely experience any issues.
+Fortunately, they are easy to set up and rarely experience any issues, despite the complicated explanation for what it is that they actually do.
 Home modems used for Internet service today often have wireless routing and other features, such as firewalls, built in.
 They are residential gateways that connect electronics from laptops to smartphones to the Internet.
 There are modems built to transmit and receive data over DSL, fiber optic and cable Internet connections.
 Built-in routers enable Ethernet and wireless communication with devices in the home.

 CenturyLink Internet Service Modems